stacksgov/sips/sips/sip-006/sip-006-runtime-cost-assessment.md

 a*X+b
 ```

-where a and b are constants,
+a and b are constants \
 X := the total size of all arguments to the list constructor

 ### tuple